 (8) Any penalties to be imposed for failure to pay the tax or special assessment.

 The ordinance shall recite that the method of raising revenue shall be fair and equitable.
 In the use of a general occupation tax, the tax shall be based primarily on the square footage of the owner's and user's place of business.
-In the use of a special assessment, the assessment shall be based upon the special benefit to the property within the district.
+In the use of a special assessment, the assessment shall be based upon the special benefit to the property within the business improvement district.